IO-Lab2/Docs/stack.md

 # Stack

 ## Description
-The `stack` folder contains configurations and files for running the application using Docker Compose and `.gitignore` rules to manage file exclusions in the version control system.
+The `stack` repository contains configurations and files for running the application using Docker Compose and `.gitignore` rules to manage file exclusions in the version control system.

 ---